Mario Balotelli: 2012–13

 On 29 January 2013, AC Milan's organising director Umberto Gandini announced the club had agreed to sign Balotelli from Manchester City on a four-and-a-half-year deal rumoured to be worth €20 million plus bonuses and add-ons.
 Manchester City's then manager Roberto Mancini suggested he had sanctioned Balotelli's sale to Milan for the good of the player, describing the forward as "like another one of my children" and saying Balotelli could become one of the best players in the world when restored to Serie A. On 31 January 2013, the Serie A giants completed the signing, and Balotelli was awarded the number 45 shirt, the same number he wore for Inter Milan and Manchester City.
 Milan vice-president Adriano Galliani said, "Balotelli in Rossoneri is a dream that has been realized.
 It is a transfer that everyone wanted: club, president and fans."
 Balotelli received a warm reception when he returned to Milan.
 His arrival saw some fans scuffling with police and one policeman was taken to hospital with head injuries.
 It was said Silvio Berlusconi's signing of Balotelli would help him gain extra votes in the 2013 Italian general election.

 On 3 February 2013, Balotelli made his debut for Milan and scored two goals, including a last minute penalty, to earn a 2–1 victory over Udinese.
 The win lifted Milan to fourth in the table, ahead of Inter Milan on goal difference.
 In the next two matches, Balotelli scored two goals, including 30 yd free-kick against Parma.
 With that goal, he equaled Oliver Bierhoff's record of four goals in first three matches for Milan.
 In his fifth appearance, Balotelli appeared as a substitute against Genoa and scored his fifth goal for his new club.
 In the match against Palermo, Balotelli continued his impressive scoring streak with two more goals, one from a penalty and another from an M'Baye Niang cross.
 Balotelli then scored four goals in three consecutive matches: one against Catania, one against Torino and two against Pescara.
 On 12 May 2013, Balotelli was subjected to racist chants by some of the Roma fans, which prompted the match to be suspended for several minutes by referee Gianluca Rocchi, in an eventual 0–0 away draw.

-On the final day of the season, Balotelli scored his 12th goal in 13 matches for Milan as the team defeated Siena to qualify for the 2013–14 UEFA Champions League.
-He ended his first season with Milan with 12 goals in 13 appearances as Milan finished third in Serie A.
+He ended his first season with Milan with 12 goals in 13 appearances as Milan finished third in Serie A. On the final day of the season, Balotelli scored his 12th goal in 13 matches for Milan as the team defeated Siena to qualify for the 2013–14 UEFA Champions League.